-The DDR SDRAM memory system consists three banks and can supports the memory size up to 512MB per bank.
+The DDR SDRAM memory system consists two banks and can supports the memory size up to 1GB on each bank.
 If you only use one bank it does not matter which one you use and if you use two or more banks, it does not matter which bank you install first.